-- 3.1.4.1 Clock The Clock starts at the beginning of play, at the Official's opening rush signal, and will continually run unless stopped by the end of a point or by the Official's whistle. - 3.1.4.1.1 Special Running Clock If the losing team is down by five (5) points at any time in the Match, that losing team has the option of using a running clock for remainder of the Match and may notify the Head Referee of this activation.
+3.1.4.1 Clock - The Clock starts at the beginning of play, at the Official's opening rush signal, and will continually run unless stopped by the end of a point or by the Official's whistle.

+3.1.4.1.1 Special Running Clock - If the losing team is down by five (5) points at any time in the Match, that losing team has the option of using a running clock for remainder of the Match and may notify the Head Referee of this activation.
 The Running Clock continually runs until the expiration of the Match.
 It is not stopped for any reason other than by an Officials' Timeout.

-- 3.1.4.2 Early Halftime If a point has been scored with less than 4:00 minutes remaining in the first half, halftime will go into effect with the remaining time being added to the second half. - 3.1.4.3 Overtime If the score is tied at the end of regulation play, Overtime shall be put in effect after a five (5) minute break in play.
+3.1.4.2 Early Halftime - If a point has been scored with less than 4:00 minutes remaining in the first half, halftime will go into effect with the remaining time being added to the second half.

+3.1.4.3 Overtime - If the score is tied at the end of regulation play, Overtime shall be put in effect after a five (5) minute break in play.
 This break may be waived under agreement by both teams.
-The first team to score a point in Overtime is declared the winner. - 3.1.4.3.1 Duration There is no set time limit, the first team to eliminate the other team wins. - 3.1.4.3.2 Number of Players Overtime will consist of a maximum of 6 on 6 contest; the Captain choosing any six players from their team's 20 player roster.
-No more than six players may be on a side for the point; any catches with six players on the Catcher's side will not result in a seventh player entering play. - 3.1.4.3.3 Opening Rush Seven dodgeballs will be used.
-Setup shall remain identical as described in [3.2 Opening Rush], but only one dodgeball shall be placed along Halfcourt and the remaining six (6) balls split as described in [3.2.1 Opening Rush Setup]. - 3.1.4.3.4 Shot Clock For the duration of Overtime, a 10 second Shot Clock shall be in effect for both teams, regardless of number of players on a side.
+The first team to score a point in Overtime is declared the winner.

+3.1.4.3.1 Duration - There is no set time limit, the first team to eliminate all Active Players on the opposing team wins.

+3.1.4.3.2 Number of Players - Overtime will consist of a maximum of 6 on 6 contest; the Captain choosing any six players from their team's 20 player roster.
+No more than six players may be on a side for the point; any catches with six players on the Catcher's side will not result in a seventh player entering play, nor shall a player on the starting Overtime roster be substituted for any other player, unless in the case of serious injury as determined by the Official.

+3.1.4.3.3 Opening Rush - Seven dodgeballs will be used.
+Setup shall remain identical as described in [3.2 Opening Rush], but only one dodgeball shall be placed along Halfcourt and the remaining six (6) balls split as described in [3.2.1 Opening Rush Setup].

+3.1.4.3.4 Shot Clock - For the duration of Overtime, a 10 second Shot Clock shall be in effect for both teams, regardless of number of players on a side.